sarmadsamad/Coinmarketcap/README.md

 ![Alt text](images/image-3.png)

-These two histogram show that the distribution of the average samples of the two populations is almost normal, so we can use the t-test, **but the variance of the two populations is far from each other**, so we must use the **Welch t-test**, which does not require the variance of the two populations to be equal.
+These two histograms show that the distribution of the average samples of the two populations is almost normal, so we can use the t-test, **but the variance of the two populations is far from each other**, so we must use the **Welch t-test**, which does not require the variance of the two populations to be equal.

 P-value: 1.3406892290643562e-227